cmda-bt/be-course-17-18/week-4.md

 The **shelter** project has a custom database documented in `db/readme.md`.

+Note that if you make changes to the database, such as adding, changing, or removing animals, these changes will be lost when you restart the server.

 Here’s a list of the most important things to add:

 *   Serving images does not work yet.